GasterMark/FireHex/README.md

 # FireHex
-In files photo, you can see the results of sensors work
+In file photos, you can see the results of sensors work